Salomon XA Elevate Review

 - Heel to toe drop of 8mm was too much for me

-If you reside in the UK or Europe
+If you live in the UK or Europe

 If you have any questions about the shoes or anything relating to them then please leave a comment below and I will reply as soon as possible.
 Happy Trails!!